-Different question types like single-choice, multi-select, rating scales, open-ends, NPS must be applied to capture the most accurate information.
-Here are the most critical questions your educational institution must consider while creating a course evaluation survey.
+Different question types like single-choice, multi-select, rating scales, open-ends, and NPS must be applied to capture the most accurate information.
+Here are the most critical questions your educational institution must consider while creating a survey.

 Importance of running online course evaluation surveys regularly

-Universities must run course evaluation surveys around different topics and collect student feedback on the courses they offer.
-Here’s a look at the principal reasons for running course evaluation surveys regularly.
+Universities must run surveys around different topics and collect student feedback on their courses.
+Here’s a look at the principal reasons for running surveys regularly.

-- Enhance the current course: Use constructive feedback received from the students to make changes and enhance your course structure to everybody’s advantage.
+Use constructive feedback from the students to make changes and enhance your course structure to everybody’s advantage.

-- Smart devices: In addition to computers, enable students to respond via mobile devices and tabs to capture information on the go.
+In addition to computers, they enable students to respond via mobile devices and tabs to capture information on the go.

-- Enhanced question types: Use online surveys to enable you to ask questions in different ways to capture the most accurate responses.
+Use online surveys to enable you to ask course evaluation questions in different ways to capture the most accurate responses.

-- Quick report generation: Generate reports in the go with a live dashboard.
+Generate reports on the go with a live dashboard.
 Capture student feedback and work on it instantly.

-- Improve student-instructor interaction: Be it academic surveys or market research studies, surveys help the researcher and respondents (in this case, the professors and students) improve the communication between both parties.
+Be it academic surveys or market research studies, and surveys help the researcher and respondents (in this case, the professors and students) improve the communication between both parties.

-- Continuous improvement: Universities need to be on their toes to improve continuously to provide the best education.
+Universities must be on their toes to continuously improve to provide the best education.
 Surveys help them look at data constantly and make improvements to areas that are lacking.

 Tips for creating your course evaluation survey:

-- Mind the length: Don’t keep the study too short or too long.
-Short surveys won’t get you the complete information, and students will drop-off from long studies.
+Don’t keep the sstudy too short or too long.
+Short surveys won’t get you the complete information, and students will drop off from long studies.
 Respect the time of your respondents (students in this case).
 Usually, limit your study to 20 questions to achieve a reasonable completion rate.

-- Question types: Make sure to use a mix of closed-ended questions along with providing some space for open-ended questions too.
+Make sure to use a mix of closed-ended questions and provide some space for open-ended questions and student self-evaluation questions.
 Close-ended questions include true/false, yes/no, and multi-choice questions.
 Also, make use of rating scales to capture accurate thoughts on various topics.